CHAPTER 135. LANDS AND BUILDINGS

 (9) Consume, possess or transport any alcohol, liquor, beer, malt or brewed alcoholic beverage.

-(11) Occupy, use or construct, place or maintain structures or other tangible property, except that portable hunting blinds or stands may be used, provided no visible damage is caused to trees.
+(11) Construct, place, maintain, occupy, use, leave or abandon any structures or other tangible property, except that portable hunting blinds or stands may be used subject to the following restrictions:

 (12) Feed wildlife or lay or place any food, fruit, hay, grain, chemical, salt or other minerals.